Essential Guide to Omnilux Men’S LED Mask

 Omnilux released a new LED mask so I wanted to update my larger LED mask blog post to include the new details about it.
-First, I wanted to note that they call this the “Omnilux Men LED Mask” but I don’t think it is necessary to include a gender in the label, so I am leaving that out.
+First, I wanted to note that they call this the “Omnilux Men LED Mask” but I don’t think it is necessary to include a gender in the label, but that is my two cents.
+Omnilux has sent both masks to me in PR with no obligation for review.

 8/23/23 Update – I have updated this blog post to included my thoughts after using the mask since Nov.
 22 and to summarize a new journal articles reporting results after using this mask for 6 weeks.